-Physical therapist technicians, also known as physical therapy aides, assist physical therapists with patients who are undergoing rehabilitation of physical injuries.
+Physical therapist technicians, also known as physical therapy aides, assist physical therapists with patients who are undergoing rehabilitation for physical injuries.
 Some of their duties include transporting patients, organizing the treatment area and performing clerical tasks.
 This occupation can be physically demanding, since technicians set up equipment, move or lift patients and stand for many hours.

 |Degree Level||High school diploma|

-|Key Skills||Compassion, physical stamina, dexterity, interpersonal skills, attention to detail, familiarity with scheduling, medical and spreadsheet software|
+|Key Skills||Compassion, physical stamina, dexterity, interpersonal skills, attention to detail, familiarity with scheduling, medical, and spreadsheet software|

 Sources: U.S. Bureau of Labor Statistics, O*NET Online